Boba Shop Case Study: Pearl Lemon Boba

 In addition, we conducted extensive research on local businesses and schools, forging partnerships with them for special events.
 We also embraced numerous loyalty platforms, both virtual and physical, enabling us to extend our reach far beyond what our competitors could achieve.

-To enhance our local ranking, we actively engaged with associations and clubs, thereby spreading our name far and wide.
+To enhance our local ranking, we actively engaged with associations and clubs, spreading our name far and wide.
 Platforms such as Glassdoor, Nextdoor, Yell, Yelp, and others played a pivotal role in granting us exceptional visibility, leading to the rapid growth of a dedicated customer base.

 Reviews, Reviews, Reviews